marek5050/ATMwithTests/README.md

 $ ./app.js clear
  The database has been cleared.

-$ ./app.js deposit 1 100
+$ ./app.js -l create 5 1910
- User 1 has deposited 100 and has a balance of 100
+ Created user 5 with pin: 1910.
+0

-$ ./app.js -l deposit 1 200
+$ ./app.js -l checkBalance 5 1910
- User 1 has deposited 200 and has a balance of 200
+ User 5 has a balanced of 0

-$ ./app.js -l checkBalance 1
+$ ./app.js -l deposit 5 1911 200
- User 1 has a balanced of 200
+There was a problem retrieving the account.
+Invalid pin

-$ ./app.js -l deposit 1 200
+$ ./app.js -l deposit 5 1910 500
- User 1 has deposited 200 and has a balance of 400
+ User 5 has deposited 500 and has a balance of 500

-$ ./app.js -l checkBalance 1
+$ ./app.js -l checkBalance 5 1910
- User 1 has a balanced of 400
+ User 5 has a balanced of 500

-$ ./app.js checkBalance 1
+$ ./app.js -l checkBalance 5 1911
- User 1 has a balanced of 100
+Invalid pin

 ```